 Now building resilience isn't about blind optimism, I learnt, but rather than looking only on the bright side and pushing away negative emotions, resilient people let themselves experience what they're feeling in any given situation, whether it's good or bad.
 The resilient person isn’t papering over the negative emotions, but instead letting them sit side by side with other feelings.
 So at the same time they’re feeling ‘I’m sad about that,’ they’re also prone to thinking, ‘but I’m grateful about this.'

-They're generally realistically optimistic. recent Taiwan National University study found that adopting an attitude of "realistic optimism," which combines the positive outlook of optimists with the critical thinking of pessimists, can boost happiness and resilience.
+They're generally realistically optimistic.
+A recent Taiwan National University study found that adopting an attitude of "realistic optimism," which combines the positive outlook of optimists with the critical thinking of pessimists, can boost happiness and resilience.
 "Every time realistic optimists face an issue or a challenge or a problem, they won't say 'I have no choice and this is the only thing I can do,'They will be creative, they will have a plan A, plan B and plan C."

 They "reject rejection."
 Rejection chips away at our self-esteem and confidence, making us fall harder with each subsequent setback or failure.
 "Rejection also steals our joy."
 But rejection is inevitable, and coping with it effectively is essential to becoming resilient.